Measles Quiz

 Developed by doctors.

-Infection with the measles virus.
-This is extremely contagious as it is easily transmitted through airborne particles.
-Patients can infect others even before they display symptoms.
-In pregnant women, the measles virus can also infect and cause harm to the fetus.
+Infection with the measles virus is extremely contagious as it's easily transmitted through airborne particles.
+Patients can infect others even before showing symptoms.
+In pregnant women, the virus can also infect and harm the fetus.

 • Skin over the entire body is red